grencez.dev

 I just want to populate some protocol buffers using a Lisp-like syntax.

 Don’t get me wrong, the text format of protocol buffers is fantastic.
-It is made specifically easy to diff, has great parsers, and is generally well supported.
+It is made specifically easy to diff, has great parsers, and is generally well-supported.
 You should use it.
 In fact, we will be using it here as a translation target!

 Format